 SGLT2-Is are a class of glucose-lowering drugs that work by preventing the reabsorption of glucose from the blood that's filtered by the kidneys, therefore facilitating glucose excretion in the urine.
-SGLT2-I are widely used to treat patient with type 2 diabetes who are not well controlled on metformin alone.
+SGLT2-I are widely used to treat patients with type 2 diabetes who are not well controlled on metformin alone.
 SGLT2-Is have the added benefit of protecting the heart and kidney health through the reduction of cardiovascular events and slowing of renal failure progression.
-SGLT2-Is also help patients loose weight.
+SGLT2-Is also help patients lose weight.

 WHAT ARE GLUCAGON-LIKE PEPTIDE-1 RECEPTOR AGONISTS (GLP-1 RAS)?